Advertisement

 Well, that rather depends on how you define ‘Alpine’.

-See, Alpine took over reins of the Renault F1 team a few years back, which makes the Alpine A522 Formula 1 car the absolute fastest Alpine.
-And Alpine did build it – albeit in Enstone, rather than Dieppe.
-But chances are you can’t buy one, or drive one, or even sit in one.
+See, Alpine took over reins of the Renault F1 team a while back, which means the upcoming Alpine A525 Formula 1 car should be the absolute fastest Alpine, even if the team has been a bit pants in recent years.
+And Alpine does build it itself – albeit in Enstone, rather than Dieppe.
+You can’t buy one though, or drive one, or even sit in one if you're a mere mortal like us.

 • What’s been Alpine’s best moment?